 - In a telephone survey of 886 women, 22.1% used an alternative therapy to manage menopausal symptoms.

 - In this survey, 9.1% used stress management techniques, 13.1% used over-the-counter herbs or supplements, 0.9% used chiropractic, 2.6% used massage therapy, 7.4% took dietary soy, 0.6% used acupuncture, and 2.0% saw a naturopathic doctor or homeopath, and 1.2% saw a herbalist.

 - Women were generally satisfied with alternative therapies.

-> - Among the women who used alternative therapies, 89-100% found them to be somewhat or very helpful.
-Although women reported that certain herbs and supplements were helpful, it has been shown that in research studies on menopause, even a placebo cause’s great improvement.
+- Among the women who used alternative therapies, 89-100% found them to be somewhat or very helpful.
+Although women reported that certain herbs and supplements were helpful, it has been shown that in research studies on menopause, even a placebo cause’s a great improvement.

-> - Women with sleep disturbances used relaxation techniques and soy.
+- Women with sleep disturbances used relaxation techniques and soy.

 - Sleep disturbances were associated with a four-fold increase in the use of bodywork, a three-fold increase in the use of stress management, and more than double the use of dietary soy products.

 - In a survey of women attending a San Francisco health conference, only 29% use hormone replacement therapy (HRT) alone.